 ‘We expect around 9.5 million BEV and PHEV deliveries globally for 2022,’ Irle added.
 ‘Our outlook for 2030 sees 40% of global car sales being BEVs and PHEVs.’

 Economics at play

-Factors such as increased of the automotive market, and awareness of environmental challenges, are helping drive electrification.
+Factors such as increased regulation of the automotive market, and awareness of environmental challenges, are helping drive electrification.
 However, this transition coincides with the pandemic and its related economic impacts.

 This disruption has seen both new and used-car sales fluctuate wildly in the last two years.
-‘Used-car markets still fared much better than markets,’ commented Christof Engelskirchen, chief economist, Autovista Group.
+‘Used-car markets still fared much better than new-vehicles markets,’ commented Christof Engelskirchen, chief economist, Autovista Group.
 ‘So, in relative terms, stakeholders in the used-car market did well.
 From a price-realisation perspective, the markets performed really positively over the past two years, and those that had cars to sell benefitted from this.’

 ‘Strong monetary and fiscal intervention has, so far, been supporting a rather quick V-shaped recovery,’ said Engelskirchen of the main European markets.
 ‘Forecasts improved over the past two years towards the speed of the recovery, but the recent COVID-19 Omicron variant has affected things.
 Rather than creating another wave, however, it has merely put a small “hockey stick” into the recovery trajectory.
 By the second quarter of this year, economies should have caught up again.’

 A depressed supply of new vehicles and a rise in EV sales may not be enough to justify talks of a bubble when it comes to remarketing in the near term, but it is a scenario that could be building in the coming years.